Case Study How We Settled $92,000 in FTB Debt for $6,500

 Frequently Asked Questions

-How long does it take for the FTB to accept an Offer?
+How long does it take to settle with the FTB?

 📣 About the Author